logo

 In total, ii offers investors a staggering choice of more than 40,000 investment options including over 3,000 funds, 1,000 ETFs, and more than 600 investment trusts.

-The inability to buy fractional shares is a real shame, however, as it means investors on smaller budgets who cannot afford whole shares are prohibited from investing in the bigger name, more expensive stocks.
+The inability to buy Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
+They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo is a real shame, however, as it means investors on smaller budgets who cannot afford whole shares are prohibited from investing in the bigger name, more expensive stocks.
 While competitors such as Hargreaves Lansdown and Fidelity also don’t offer fractional shares, some newer competitors, such as Nutmeg, eToro and Freetrade, do.

 If you don’t want to select your own investment assets, there’s a range of ready-made options to consider instead: